 Interior Architecture & Design Curriculum

-Course Requirements and Plan of Studies
+Course Requirements and Plan of Study

 The program culminates in a three-term thesis process that provides opportunity for the student to pursue in-depth knowledge in an individual topic of investigation under the guidance of a faculty member.
 This self-directed research results in a thesis paper and design proposal due in early February, and culminates with a thesis design project that is presented orally and visually in the spring of the final year.

-Westphal College Office of Student Services
+For additional information, please speak with the Associate Program Director or the Westphal College Office of Student Services